CasDragon/deceiverbuff/README.md

 A mod for Pathfinder: Wrath of the Righteous, which changes the new Magical Deceiver archetype!

 Changes:
+* Allows metamagic rods to be used with fused spells
 * Gives full spell level progression (replaced the progression with Wizard spells per day progression)
 * Allow Deceiver spellbook to be merged with every Mythic spellbook
 * Allows merged spell level 7 and higher spells to properly deal damage